lynch43/gift-shop/README.md

 ## API

 ## Issues Persisting

+### Cart Icon
 Cart icon does not update when adding bag on item-detail page.
 I tried a few solutions. that cart is working but its like there is a timing issue

 I have put await and async on the addItem Function to no avail.
 Also triied a setTimeout

 The likely fix would be to call the cart and read it after storage loads.

+### Bounding box to set currency

+The inEuroZone if statment does tell you if you are in Ireland or England.
+Roughly.
+I used https://boundingbox.klokantech.com/ to Draw around Ireland.
+You could use it better than I did but really I am just showing that the geolocation is accurate.

+See images in word Doc